MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 Scripts written in Azure AD PowerShell won't automatically work with Microsoft Graph PowerShell.
 The new cmdlet names have been designed to be easy to learn.
 Instead of using `AzureAD` or `AzureADMS` in cmdlet names, use `Mg`.
 For example, the cmdlet `Get-AzureADUser` is equivalent to `Get-MgUser`.
 However, migration is more than just becoming familiar with the new cmdlet names.
 There are renamed modules, parameters, and other important changes.

-To find the new cmdlets, see the [Cmdlet map](azuread-msoline-cmdlet-map.md).

 We've outlined the following sample process for upgrading your existing scripts.
-This sample process is broken into two steps: documenting your scripts and actually upgrading your scripts.
+This sample process has two steps: documenting your scripts and upgrading your scripts.

 ### Step 1: Document current scripts